 Provide links to the source of the above data.
 If the links are not publicly accessible, please explain the source of the data.
 If you are missing any data, please explain why and how you measure success.

-The data noted above is not public data but collected via out district career and academic planning process as well as post-secondary follow up surveys that our district completes yearly and analyzes to better serve our learner populous.
+The data noted above is a combination of WISE-dash the Wisconsin Information System for Education data which is publically available as well as internal collected via out district career and academic planning process as well as post-secondary follow up surveys that our district completes yearly and analyzes to better serve our learner populous.

 How does your school or institution ensure equitable access for learners with diverse backgrounds?
 (150 word limit)

-Our high school ensures equitable access for learners by ensuring that 100% of students have a career plan and are exposed to CTE pathways.
+Our high school ensures equitable access for learners by ensuring that 100% of students have an academic career plan and are exposed to a variety of CTE pathways.
 100% of students choose courses through one on one academic counseling with their advisor coupled with additional administrative counseling at the 5th, 8th, 10th and 12th grade levels.
-With 80% of high school seniors being first generation college students we need to ensure that our CTE and district prep programs work to overcome lack of knowledge, varied socio-economic, and past experience backgrounds.
-86 words – can write 150
+With 80% of high school seniors being first generation college students we ensure that our CTE and district post-secondary preparation programs compensate for a lack of knowledge due to varied socio-economic and prior experience levels.

 How do you ensure learner success, especially of those who from diverse backgrounds?
 Please provide examples of what supports you offer learners.
 (150 word limit)

 Using hands on and inquiry based education allows all learners to find success.
-For example we use a response to intervention RtI format to reach all students and provide intervention early on.
+For example we use a response to intervention (RtI) format to reach all students and provide intervention early on.
 As educators we ask ourselves four guiding questions to make choices to reach learners:

 How do we know if learners are successful?